Eyevinn/autovmaf/README.md

 - `EASYVMAF_PATH` - needs to point to the file `easyVmaf.py` from your
   easyVmaf installation.
 - `FFMPEG_PATH` - only needs to be set if ffmpeg is not in your path.
-- `PYTHON_PATH` - only needs to be set if python is not in yur path.
+- `PYTHON_PATH` - only needs to be set if python is not in your path.

 ### Command line options